jpklock2/vision-based-landing-guidance/pose_estimation/README.md

 ## Camera Calibration

-The camera_calibration folder must include two files: camera_matrix.pkl and distortion.pkl.
+The `camera_calibration` folder must include two files: `camera_matrix.pkl` and `distortion.pkl`.
 These files contain the camera's intrinsic parameters and distortion coefficients, respectively.

-- camera_matrix.pkl: A pickle file storing a NumPy matrix that represents the camera's intrinsic parameters in the following format:
+- `camera_matrix.pkl`: A pickle file storing a NumPy matrix that represents the camera's intrinsic parameters in the following format:

 $$
 K = \begin{bmatrix}